appacademy/curriculum-whiteboarding/schedule/questions/w2/w2b.md

 #### Prompt

-Define "Test-Driven Development" and "Continuous Integration".
+Define "Test-Driven Development" and "Continuous Integration."
 Also, what are their benefits?

 #### Solution